Microsoft SharePoint StyleBook

 To deploy Microsoft SharePoint 2016 StyleBook:

-In NetScaler ADM, navigate to Applications > Administration > Configuration, and click Create New.
+In NetScaler Console, navigate to Applications > Administration > Configuration, and click Create New.

-The Choose StyleBook page displays all the StyleBooks available for your use in NetScaler ADM.
+The Choose StyleBook page displays all the StyleBooks available for your use in NetScaler Console.

 Scroll down and select Microsoft SharePoint 2016 StyleBook.

-In NetScaler ADM, navigate to Applications > Configurations > StyleBooks.
-Scroll down to find the Microsoft SharePoint 2016 StyleBook, and click Create Configuration.
+In NetScaler Console, navigate to Applications > Configurations > StyleBooks.
+Scroll down to find the Microsoft SharePoint 2016 StyleBook.
+In the Microsoft SharePoint 2016 StyleBook panel, click Create Configuration.

 The StyleBook opens as a user interface form on which you can enter the values for all the parameters defined in this StyleBook.